top of page

 Initially one of our Dr. Marc J. Taylor Interns, Olivia DiPalermo joined our staff team full-time in the role of Community Engagement Coordinator in 2023.
 In November 2025, she was promoted to Watershed Programs Manager and now facilitates PRWC's educational programs, water quality monitoring efforts, and conservation projects.
 Olivia earned her bachelor’s degree in history and environmental studies from Binghamton University and her master’s degree in energy and environmental management from the University of Connecticut.
 As a rower for many years, Olivia has a great passion for water conservation and is excited to continue supporting the work of PRWC.

-Cindy Donaldson, Development and Communications Specialist
+Cindy Donaldson, Development & Communications Specialist

 image (1).png